elh4m/Husky_robot_slam_and_navigation_ros_noetic/README.md

 The gmapping package provides laser-based SLAM (Simultaneous Localization and Mapping), as a ROS node called slam_gmapping.
 Using slam_gmapping, you can create a 2-D occupancy grid map from laser and pose data collected by a mobile robot.

-make sure you install the pacage in the current working directory
+make sure you install the package in the current working directory

 `https://github.com/ros-perception/slam_gmapping.git`